emmanuelalafaa97/Q-A-Tool_Emmanuel_Alafaa/README.md

-# Q-A-Tool_Emmanuel_Alafaa
-Capstone Project: The Intelligent Q&amp;A chatbot/Tool
 # LLM Client for Document Processing and Q&A
+## Capstone Project: The Intelligent Q&amp;A chatbot/Tool

 This project provides a Python client for interacting with Large Language Models (LLMs), specifically the Gemini API, to perform various natural language processing tasks.
 It's designed to handle different document types, provide question-answering capabilities with caching, and extract key entities from text.